Best Carrier Rate Management Systems for Freight Brokers in 2026

 Carrier onboarding and rate comparison should be treated as one workflow, not two separate departments.
 A low quote only helps if the carrier can actually be used without creating compliance or service risk.

-The strongest broker workflow usually looks like this:
+A connected broker workflow usually looks like this:

 1. A load enters the system with customer pricing and target margin.